Labial adhesion

 • Avoid exposure to irritants like soaps, detergents, bubble baths, and laundry detergent (choose hypoallergenic)

 Note: Oestrogen cream may cause a temporary pigmentation change on the area applied, however this normally fades after treatment stops.
-Your child’s breasts may become tender or enlarge.
+Your child’s breasts may become temporarily tender or enlarge.

 Why does the labia fuse?